n-r-a-s/websocket/README.md

-# WebSocket Example integrated on Apache Tomcat
+# WebSocket Example for Apache Tomcat

 This contribution may be useful for any one who likes tho implement a simple WebSocket Server/Client for the use with Apache Tomcat for education purposes or further development.